yuzhounh/LR-SS/README.md

    - Perform grid search for optimal parameters on simulated data
    - Visualize weight vectors learned by different algorithms
    - Perform Bayesian optimization on both simulated and real datasets

+This repository has been tested on MATLAB R2024a.

 ![Weight vectors learned by different algorithms](weight_vectors.svg)